-The baby boomer fitness trend is really taking off!
+The baby boomer fitness trend has really taken off!
 Baby boomers may be sneaking into their golden years, but that doesn’t mean they’re slowing down.
 Many are now venturing into gyms, exploring local parks, and traveling the country in search of fun ways to stay active.

 If you’re a part of this generation, there are more programs than ever aimed at keeping you healthy.
-In fact, the American College of Sports Medicine included fitness programs for older adults among their leading fitness trends for 2017.
+In fact, the American College of Sports Medicine included fitness programs for older adults among the leading fitness trends.

 If you’re interested in moving your body without the boredom of a treadmill or the typical senior fitness class, you’re likely to find many creative alternatives taking place in your local community.